franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-4.md

 </dependency>
 ```

-### 4.2.
-Write an OAS yaml file
+## 2. Write an OAS yaml file

 Sometimes you'll get lucky and find that the REST endpoint you want to consume already has an available OAS.
 But in case it doesn't, you'll have to write a representation of what to expect from it.

 For this scenario, I'm gonna be using the /users from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) to get fake data about users.
-I was not able to find a OAS of it, so I made my own and saved it along side the other OAS file in resources/openapi.
-Here it is:
+I was not able to find a OAS of it, so I made my own.

+resources/openapi/jsonplaceholder.yaml

 ```yaml
 openapi: 3.0.3